arunma/buildx_pdsa/README.md

 ## License

-Prolly is licensed under the MIT license.
+PDSA is licensed under the MIT license.
 See the LICENSE file for details.